 - Lifelong learning, Scholarship, Communication, Critical thinking, Cultural understanding,

 - Learning Outcomes

-- Identify appropriate diagnostic tests and investigations, interpret results and determine action
+- Identify appropriate diagnostic tests and investigations, interpret and review results in a collaborative approach to determine action

 - Synthesises information from the health record and comprehensive assessment to develop provisional and differential diagnoses and health promotion consistent with scope of practice; consults appropriately